nthnthcandrew/Falcon-Logscale-Community-Content/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at xxxxxxx@crowdstrike.com or https://crowdstrike.ethicspoint.com/.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at https://crowdstrike.ethicspoint.com/.

 All complaints will be reviewed and investigated promptly and fairly.